tjmehta/101/README.md

 * Currently node/browserify is supported, I will add other module system support on request.
 * Other libraries can be large, and require manually creating custom builds when optimizing for size.

+### Why not release each as individual modules?
+I ussually agree with this philosophy; however, while in practice, adherence to the module-pattern
+can become quite annoying for micro-modules (like those in 101):
+* Micro-modules existance throughout a project can change very frequently, because of this one may find themselves constantly updating their package.json (repeatedly adding and removing the same micro-modules).
+* Unbundling micro-modules can lead to projects with 100's of dependencies which can be tedious to maintain.

 # Installation

 `npm install 101`